 The Hit List is our record of every restaurant that’s opened in the past year that we’d highly recommend you try.
 This guide is sorted chronologically, so at the top you’ll find our latest entries to this list (the newest spots), and as you keep scrolling you’ll find the places that are on the older side - but are great enough that we still haven’t stopped talking about them.

 Destroyer is here from the future, to show you what a cafe looks like in 2050.
-In a weird part of Culver City, filled with plenty of creative offices, this daytime spot has been open barely a month and is already slammed.
-Interiors are as minimal as you get (bright white walls, the menu projected onto a wall), until you reach the built-in coffee machine that looks like launch control for a nuclear arsenal.
+Interiors are as minimal as it gets (bright white walls, the menu projected onto a wall), until you reach the built-in coffee machine that could possibly be launch control for a nuclear arsenal.
 The biggest surprise though is the food - it looks modern and interesting and tastes delicious.
-The raw oatmeal sounds like something a righteous vegan would eat, but it's way better than what a righteous vegan would eat, with the oatmeal itself hidden under a little vanilla crust you have to tap to crack.
+The raw oatmeal sounds like something a righteous vegan would eat, but it's way better than what a righteous vegan would eat.

 For all the development reigning down on Highland Park right now, the northeast neighborhood still lacked that big signature restaurant you could force someone to drive across town for - but they just got one in Cafe Birdie.
-Directly next door to the also drive-worthy bowling alley Highland Park Bowl, Cafe Birdie is the kind of upscale, but laid-back restaurant that fits perfectly in the area.
+This is the kind of upscale, but laid-back restaurant that fits perfectly in the area.
 The service is excellent, the food is great (get the pork cheek ragu), and there's a secret detached bar in the back for more revelry afterwards.

 Instagram-famous bakery Mr. Holmes has come down south from San Francisco, bringing its cruffins, churro croissants, and strawberry jalapeño bear claws with it.
-The very white shop in Highland Park is social-media ready (you can't miss the “I got baked in Los Angeles” neon sign), and very busy - those cruffins can sell out within a couple of hours.
+The stark white shop in Highland Park is social-media ready (you can't miss the “I got baked in Los Angeles” neon sign), and very busy - those cruffins can sell out within a couple of hours.
 More importantly, everything is actually really tasty.
-The white chocolate and cardamom donuts are a must-try, although that strawberry jalapeño bear claw didn't quite do it for us.
-Be sure to get in early before they run out.

-Just when we all thought there couldn't be any more room left for new restaurants in Chinatown's East China Plaza, in comes in Lao Tao - a modern Taiwanese street food shop that is downright phenomenal.
+Down in Chinatown's East China Plaza, Lao Tao brings modern Taiwanese street food to the lunch crowd masses and it's phenomenal.
 The order-at-the-counter spot is affordable, quick, and just the right amount of gluttony to leave you feeling satisfied but still able to get work done afterwards.
 The move is the beef ban mian (flat noodles in a bone marrow broth) and the best godd*mn popcorn chicken we’ve had in LA.

-Belle Vie, a wine bar and restaurant on the saddest part of Wilshire in West LA, has been open a couple of months, and we're pissed we didn't stop in to check it out sooner.
-It might be right next door to a McDonald's, but as soon as you walk in, you'll feel like you're in a bistro somewhere in France.
+Belle Vie might be right next door to a McDonald's on the saddest part of Wilshire in West LA, but as soon as you walk in, you'll feel like you're in a bistro somewhere in France.
 There's a big bar where you can post up with a glass of wine and hang with one of the French owners, or you can take over a booth and be charmed by the heavily-accented waitstaff.
-There's a printed menu, but also little blackboards that they'll bring over and prop at your table with all kinds of specials.
-But really, you should probably just let one of the servers take charge - they'll choose well-executed dishes for you as you start looking at Airbnbs in Paris.
+You should just let one of the servers take charge of your order while you start looking at Airbnbs in Paris.

 You probably have never said the words “Let’s go have lunch on Cahuenga,” but now that Andare has appeared there's actually a reason to do so.
 It’s a bare-bones operation that takes over the dining room at Birch for weekday lunches, and they’re putting out some impressive Italian food.
 Definitely start with the chicken liver toast and then go straight for the pastas.
 The ricotta gnocchi with ‘nduja is a must.

 If you’re going to open a restaurant inside a big-deal art gallery in an Arts District warehouse, it better be ridiculously good looking.
 Luckily, the Southern-ish spot Manuela more than satisfies this requirement, with its kind-of-country, kind-of-sleek outfit, multiple bars, and a patio that makes you forget that you're inside a warehouse, not technically outside.
-They’re just doing lunch for now, serving things like a Redneck Platter with country ham, pimento cheese, and biscuits, alongside pulled pork sandwiches and a deer burger.
-Definitely check it out, but we have a feeling Manuela will be at its best come dinnertime, which is due to start this month.
+It’s hard to resist the Redneck Platter (with country ham, pimento cheese, and biscuits), but there’s also a deer burger and salad-like things for the gallery crowd.
+After starting as a lunch-only spot, they’re now doing dinner and weekend brunches too.

 You probably know Main Street in Santa Monica as a sad, bro-filled jagerbomb apocalypse.
 But the Venice part of Main Street isn’t like that - especially places like Chez Tex.
 This little spot, run by a young couple who you'll probably meet when you visit, is aiming to be a neighborhood bistro, but better than most.
 The food is upscale but not pretentious, and they’ll let you taste all the wine before you order.
 We did not abuse this kindness, not one bit.

 Nighthawk’s original Breakfast Bar came and went from Hollywood earlier this year, but Nighthawk is back - this time in Venice.
-And with this new version, you don’t even have to eat breakfast for dinner if you don’t want to - in addition to nighttime french toast, they're serving weekend brunch now too.
+And with this new version, you don’t even have to eat breakfast for dinner - in addition to nighttime french toast, they're serving weekend brunch now too.
 The food all sounds outrageous, but tastes good, although maybe leave those who don't do carbs/meat/anything good in life at home.

 Located on the 71st floor of the US Bank Tower in downtown, 71Above is genuinely one of the most impressive spaces we’ve ever seen in LA.
 But it’s far more than just a good view - the food is excellent too.
 It's a fairly wide-ranging menu with everything from tomato tarts to black truffle agnolotti to curried scallops - and it all works.
 You'll definitely need to dust off that black dress or suit jacket for this, but in the end, you'll be glad you did.